Mount Ross by Davis Peak in North Cascades via Newhalem / 羅斯山

 The Preface

 The pups and I tried climbing the peak four years earlier but turned around in bad weather.
-Visibility beyond the microflectors was weak.
-At the time, I also wasn’t fully aware of the effort it would involve.
+Visibility beyond the microflectors was too weak to route-find safely.
+Back then, I wasn’t fully aware of the effort it would involve in reaching the obscure summit.

 Fast forward to four years later.
 This time, we armed ourselves with more daylight and less snow.
 But talk about the timing.
 Little did I know, Mr. Cooper’s right cruciate ligament would tear in another month.